pga03/first-discovery-native-host/README.md

 as needed.
 You might need to edit this if you have additional disc drives, disks, or network drives mapped on your machine.

+**NOTE:** If the native host isn't given a valid USB drive, it will revert to using the first available drive it can find (searching alphabetically starting at `D:\`)

 #####Registry setting
 The registry entry used is located at `HKCU\Software\Google\Chrome\NativeMessagingHosts`